jessicalynch/csc250-final-project/README.md

 **cities.c**

 ## Description
-My program does various operations with an included data set of cities around the world, with an emphasis on the following items:
+The program does various operations with an included data set of cities around the world with an emphasis on the following items:

 - [ ] Header Files (Multiple C Files)
 - [ ] Command Line Arguments